Don’t Skip, Hot Take

 During this series, we will join Alex, a fictional software engineer working on a fictional software solution for a fictional company that provides on-site and online workshops.
 Alex will help illustrate why software engineers need to do better.
 The field of software development is young but young and responsible are not mutually exclusive at all.
 And like us, Alex will discover new responsibilities, and grow as a software engineer.

-For a glimpse into the future, here is a full overview of what is to come and when:
+For a glimpse into the future, an overview of what has already been posted and what is still to come:

 Most importantly, I ask you to contact me.
 Send me your corrections, provide suggestions, ask your questions, deliver some hot takes of your own, or share a personal story.
 I promise to read it, and if possible, will include it in the series.